kunne806/wiod-splitting/README.md

 # wiod-splitting
+split wiod table
-split wiod table, construct the special data file  to your heart contend
+construct the special data file  to your heart content